I see they are at the end of the journey,

 as having lost their entire will,

-not interested in opening the doors at the dawn of the new day.
+not worrying to open the doors at the dawn of the new day.

-Dear God, slowly I understand they are giving up on our world,
+that they are giving up on our world, without the courage

-without the courage to start again the journey of the living,
+to start again the journey of the living, the hopeful,

-the hopeful, who do not flee from the fight, the daily combat.
+those who do not flee the fight, the daily combat.